ART AUCTION

 older brothers

 The Kogi people inhabit the Sierra Nevada of Santa Martha, in the north of Colombia.
-They share their land with three others tribes; Arahuaco, Wiwa, and Kankuamo, who live separately but remain connected.
+They share their land with three others tribes: Arahuaco, Wiwa, and Kankuamo, who live separately but remain connected.
 For them, the Sierra Nevada represents the heart of the world.
 It is surrounded by an invisible ‘black-line’ that encompasses the sacred sites of their ancestors and demarcates their territory.

 The Sierra Indians call themselves ‘the older brothers’.
 They believe that they have a mystical wisdom and understanding with the responsibility to maintain the balance of the universe.
 We, as the “little brothers”, have failed to keep the world in harmony.